-Okay, so there’s no Kobayashi Maru, but apartment pros would be hard-pressed to find more realistic work-station training simulators then at the brand-new O.R.A.C.L.E. training center that opened today in Parsippany, N.J.
+Okay, so there’s no Kobayashi Marudcbyyywavxufbwvxweyatutby, but apartment pros would be hard-pressed to find more realistic work-station training simulators then at the brand-new O.R.A.C.L.E. training center that opened today in Parsippany, N.J.
 The 2,000-square-foot training facility is the brainchild of The Planned Cos., a locally-based professional security, concierge, janitorial, and maintenance services firm.
 Prior to the grand opening soiree, Planned Cos. president and CEO Robert Francis sat down with Multifamily Executive senior editor Chris Wood for an exclusive peek into the bleeding-edge academy that boldly goes where no commercial real estate operations training center has gone before.

 MFE: First off, what does O.R.A.C.L.E. stand for?